If you would like to complain about an ad, even one that came from a source outside of your country, contact your local Self-Regulatory Organisation.

 Click here to find out which local self-regulatory organisations exist in Europe, and here for those outside of Europe.
 Note that if a self-regulatory organisation exists but is not within our membership, the organisation will not be listed.

-If you are not sure to which self-regulatory organisation you should address your complaint to, or if your country does not have a SRO, you can send your complaint to EASA.
-The easiest way to do so is by filling out the online complaint form.
-You can also send your complaint to us by post or fax.
+If you are not sure to which self-regulatory organisation you should address your complaint to, or if your country does not have a SRO, you can contact us.

 - Where did you see / hear the ad? (e.g. if your complaint is about an ad in a newspaper, please state the name of the newspaper)